canjs/canjs/guides/getting-started-tutorial/components.md

 important.
 In order to broadcast the associated events when you change a property on a can.Map, you must use the attr function when setting a value.

-The attr function can be used to either get or set a property on a can.Map.
+The attr function can be used to either get or set a property on a `can.Map`.
 `attr` works with deep properties—i.e., properties within properties.
 Here's an example: